A Short Analysis of W. H. Auden’s ‘Epitaph on a Tyrant’

 ‘Epitaph on a Tyrant’, like many of Auden’s poems of the 1930s, was inspired by the appalling events of that decade, but it also neatly encapsulates the qualities and behaviour of all tyrants, from Herod to Henry VIII to Hitler.
 And beyond?

 Continue to explore W. H. Auden’s poetry with an interpretation of his classic ‘Funeral Blues’ poem, his underrated poem about the plight of refugees, and you can discover our pick of Auden’s poems here.
+If you’d get hold of all of Auden’s major poetry, we recommend the wonderful Collected Auden.

 Image: W. H. Auden in 1939, by Carl Van Vechten, via Wikimedia Commons.